-When developing the itinerary for the campus visit, consider Western’s obligations under "The Accessibility for Ontarians with Disabilities Act" and "Duty to Accommodate Guidelines" and ensure accommodations required are implemented.
+When developing the itinerary for the campus visit, consider Western’s obligations under "The Accessibility for Ontarians with Disabilities Act" and "Duty to Accommodate Guidelines (PDF)" and ensure accommodations required are implemented.

 Candidates should be informed the position is a UWOFA represented position and provided a link to the UWOFA website.
 Reference can be provided to the University of Western Ontario Faculty Agreement that covers many different conditions relating to employment such as sabbatical leaves, promotion and tenure, compensation and benefits, leaves, etc.